Pacific Northwest Car Culture

 Community context

-Asian North American communities in Seattle's Eastside, Richmond BC, and Portland metro areas share a practical, outdoors-influenced automotive culture where reliability and versatility often outweigh flash.
+From Seattle's Eastside to Richmond BC and Portland metro, drivers here share a practical, outdoors-influenced automotive culture where reliability and versatility often outweigh flash.

 Driving patterns